 One of the most common places to find crosstalk, however, is in PCB circuits, due to the proximity in which designers place the conductors.
 In such circuits, it is crucial to consider crosstalk and deploy some kind of crosstalk solution to try and minimize it.

-It is to such purpose that we have created a collection of PCB calculators like the PCB impedance calculator and the RF unit converter, amongst others.
-You can find them all in the Tech and electronics calculators section.
+It is for such purposes that we have created a collection of PCB calculators like the PCB impedance calculator and the RF unit converter, amongst others.

 How to use the crosstalk calculator? - A.K.A. getting those sweet crosstalk solutions